-- 1 A sign posting service
+- 1 A sign posting service;

-- 2 Juvenile fire setting counselling
+- 2 Juvenile fire setting counselling;

-- 3 Young Fire-fighters Association
+- 3 Young Firefighters Association;

-- 4 Migrant workers programme
+- 4 Migrant workers programme;

-- 5 Arson reduction and the LAA
+- 5 Arson reduction and the LAA.

-Protection: This element focuses on the legal enforcement duties of the service for businesses and public buildings.
-Its focus is also supportive and again there may be specific needs the service will respond to on an equality basis.
+Protection: This element focuses on the legal enforcement duties of the Service for businesses and public buildings.
+Its focus is also supportive and again there may be specific needs the Service will respond to on an equality basis.

-Community Risk:
+Community Risk

-This department's main focus is to ensure the safety of the public; along with the safety of our fire fighters once they have responded to an incident.
+This department's main focus is to ensure the safety of the public and the safety of our firefighters responding to an incident.

-The main areas of responsibility are to review and create all operational policies and instructions that keep members of the public and fire fighters safe during the management of incidents.
-Once responded information gathered during the incident will be reported back to the service through the debrief process which will be analysed and fed back into policies and procedures if required.
+The main areas of responsibility are to review and create all operational policies and instructions that keep members of the public and firefighters safe during the management of incidents.

-The section ensures that the appropriate level of crewing is in place along with the maintenance and management of the command room function at SHQ, where the strategic management of incidents is required.
-This must be managed to ensure that responding to incidents is always carried out with the correct number of staff.
+The section ensures that the appropriate level of crewing is in place along with the maintenance and management of the command room function at SHQ.

-The sections responsibility also includes the review and updating of the Vehicle Mounted Data System Handbook Files.
+The section's responsibility also includes the review and updating of the Vehicle Mounted Data System Handbook Files.
 These files contain operational information for crews at incidents to use.
-This information is risk specific and scientific about sites which may have chemicals or radiation; irreplaceable information or heritage sites.
+This information is risk specific and scientific about sites which may have chemicals or radiation, irreplaceable information or heritage sites.
 This knowledge helps to assist our crews in protecting the sites and to inform their plan of action.
-There is a mapping function available on the system; along with local water supplies, flood layer information or places at risk in the event of serious levels of rainfall which enables crews to respond to incidents with as much information as possible to safeguard their response and also the community.
+There is a mapping function available on the system, along with local water supplies, flood layer information or places at risk in the event of serious levels of rainfall which enables crews to respond to incidents with as much information as possible to safeguard their response and also the community.